fourWayz/zksync-social-tutorial/README.md

 ## Introduction
 In this article, you will learn how to develop a decentralized social media platform.
-Leveraging the power of the most powerful smart contracts language, Solidity, and the user-friendly Remix IDE, we will explore the process of developing and deploying this blockchain-based social media ecosystem.
+Leveraging the power of the most powerful smart contracts language, Solidity, we will explore the process of developing and deploying this blockchain-based social media ecosystem.

 Throughout this guide, we will give a deep dive into the fundamental aspects of writing smart contracts.
-We will handle user registration, post creation, interaction mechanisms such as liking and commenting, and finally, setting up Remix for deployment on the zkSync sepolia testnet network.
+We will handle user registration, post creation, interaction mechanisms such as liking and commenting, and finally, setting up for deployment on the zkSync sepolia testnet network.

 ## Project Setup